Building a GPT From Scratch summary

 - Loss Function: Cross-Entropy Loss (compares predicted logits against the actual target

-). - Steps (repeated
+y). - Steps (repeated

-: Sample a batch of inputs (xb
+max_iterstimes):get_batch: Sample a batch of inputs (xb) and targets (yb).- Forward pass: Calculate

-: Update parameters using an optimizer (e.g., AdamW) based on gradients and learning rate.
+logitsandlossusing the model (logits, loss = model(xb, yb)). optimizer.zero_grad(): Clear old gradients.loss.backward(): Compute gradients (how much each parameter contributed to the loss).optimizer.step(): Update parameters using an optimizer (e.g., AdamW) based on gradients and learning rate.

 - Evaluation: Periodically check loss on a validation set (

-) to monitor overfitting.
+estimate_loss) to monitor overfitting.

 Note: Understanding the Loss Function: Cross-Entropy